rafaelromao/romak/README.md

            '  Sp   A2 SF
 ```

-## Combos for alphas and common symbols and n-grams:
+## Combos for alphas, common symbols and n-grams:

 Alpha 1 combos: